ssec-jhu/bluephos/CONTRIBUTING.md

 ## Making Changes

 - **Coding Standards**: Follow PEP 8 for Python code.
-Use `ruff format` or `tox -e format` to ensure code formatting aligns with the repository’s requirements.
+Use `tox -e format` to ensure code formatting aligns with the repository’s requirements.
 - **Testing**: Ensure your changes pass all tests.
 Include relevant tests for any new features you add.
 - **Documentation**: Update the documentation for any significant code changes.
 This includes comments, docstrings, and relevant updates to the `README.md`.